mbrioski/LaravelTrick/How to make your Laravel package config file overwritten after its publication.md

 ```

-Now everybody use your library can overwrite the original configuration.
+Now everybody that use your library can overwrite the original configuration.